Skip to main content

 Groups can only be synced in from External IdP sources.

-This group is created in Microsoft Entra ID and then synced into Dashboard. groups.png
+This group is created in Microsoft Entra ID and synced into the Dashboard.
+This image displays the group created in Microsoft Entra ID and synced into Dashboard.

-In Microsoft Entra ID, we can see this same group name which is synced into Meraki Dashboard.
+In Microsoft Entra ID, we can see the same group name synced into Meraki Dashboard.
 Changes to this can be done on the IdP and then synced into Meraki Dashboard.

 Existing Network Users